Table of Contents

 What is a mission statement?

-Short and sweet, a mission statement sums up the core of who your company is and why it exists.
+A mission statement sums up the core of who your company is and why it exists.
 It’s raison d’etre, if you want to get fancy and speak a little French.

 When done right, your company’s mission statement acts as a powerful driver that informs every aspect of your organization, from daily operations, to customer loyalty, to employee satisfaction.
 When done wrong, a mission statement is just another line of jargon everyone pretty much ignores.